3a1b2c3/seeingSpace/README.md

 #### Capturing static and dynamic light fields
+One type uses an array of micro-lenses placed in front of an otherwise conventional image sensor to sense intensity, color, and directional information.
+Multi-camera arrays are another type.
+Holograms are a type of film-based light field image.
 Compared to a traditional photo camera that only captures the intensity of the incident light, a light-field camera provides **angular information** for each pixel.
 In principle, this additional information allows 2D images to be reconstructed at a given focal plane, and hence a depth map can be computed.
 While **special cameras and cameras arrangements** have been build to capture light fields it is also possible them with a conventional camera or smart phone under certain constraints (see [Crowdsampling the Plenoptic Function](#-crowdsampling-the-plenoptic-function--a-name--crowdsampling--)).